doxeylab/learn-genomics-in-linux/task3/README.md

 When `prokka` is run without any parameters, it selects 'bacteria' as the default taxonomy.

 Look at the `--kingdom` options in `prokka -h` and re-run prokka to use the correct annotation mode.
+You will also need to use `--outdir` to specify a folder for your new results.

 * Again, open your .gbk file in artemis